evz/video-processor/README.md

 the image, if that's your thing.
 I'll be working on a piece of the pipeline here soon to actually take care of that and output a video but I haven't gotten there yet.

-### How do I make it go?

-If you're using the Docker setup, you should get an `admin` container for free.
-By default, it's configured to make a user for you if you set `DJANGO_SUPERUSER_USERNAME`, `DJANGO_SUPERUSER_PASSWORD` and `DJANGO_SUPERUSER_EMAIL` in your `.env` file.
-Then you should be able to login using those creds by navigating to `http://127.0.0.1:8000/admin` in your web browser.
-If you're familiar with the Django Admin, this should look familiar.
-Once you're logged in, you can click through to `Video` and then `Add Video` in the upper right hand corner.
-From there, you should be prompted for a file to upload.
-Once the video is uploaded, it should start processing.

-One thing to note: If you're using more than one machine to process things, you'll need to use the S3 backend for storage by setting the `AWS` env vars shown in the example `.env` file.
-You'll also need to make sure that whatever creds you are using have the ability to add things to S3 and whatever machines are doing the processing have access to the bucket(s) you are using to store the frames and videos.

-If you're running this thing _entirely_ on AWS which makes the admin container a little hard to access, open an issue and I can help you get it set up such that the admin is exposed in a way that you can access it.
-If you're familiar with how to deploy a Django app in production using docker compose, then you probably don't need my help.

 ### Docker build process
 This project relies upon [`decord`](https://github.com/dmlc/decord) to quickly